 4) Mobilize for mobility

-We live in era of hot desks – soon even these may turn cold.
-Work environments of the future may be completely virtual, you may never meet your co-workers in person.
+Work environments have become completely virtual.
+You you may never meet your co-workers on Zoom.
 Workers will be truly independent of work places.
 This trend will affect you greatly if you have traditionally made your closest friends within work environments, or you need a lot of hand holding to get achieve project goals.
 If you tend to make most of your friends at work, start thinking now where you will build future friendships.
 If you have needed a lot of support and reinforcement there has never been an easier time to find a mentor, virtual or otherwise, get onto LinkedIn and start shopping.
 It may not be your work boss, as it may have been in the past.

 Additionally, platforms for selling work are expanding – see upwork.com; indeed.com; and of course, LinkedIn, now you are part of a global workforce.
 The world of work is actually becoming bigger.